-Sean is a co-founder of Open Analysis, and volunteers as a malware researcher.
+Sean is a co-founder of Open Analysis.
 He splits his time between reverse engineering malware and building automation tools for incident response.
 He is an active contributor to open source security tools focused on incident response and analysis.
 Sean brings over a decade of experience working in a number of incident response and application security roles with a focus on security testing and threat modelling.